PacktPublishing/SwiftUI-Cookbook/README.md

-# SwiftUI-Cookbook, published by Packt
+# SwiftUI Cookbook, published by Packt